How to Plant, Grow, and Care for Salvia Sonomensis

 Salvia sonomensis is a drought-resistant California native plant.
 If you're doing xeriscaping, this is for you!
-Our guide explains it all.
+Lorin Nielsen will take you through the comprehensive guide that shows just how to grow this creeping sage.

 Salvia sonomensis